Suped

 Why a valid-looking BIMI record still fails

 A BIMI record can be syntactically valid and still fail display.
-This is why I separate record format from certificate validation.
-A DNS parser can confirm v=BIMI1, the SVG URL, and the certificate URL without checking whether the certificate is expired, revoked, issued for the right mark, or chained to an accepted issuer.
+Separate record format from certificate validation.
+A DNS parser can confirm v=BIMI1, the SVG URL, and the certificate URL without proving that the certificate is current, unrevoked, issued for the right mark and domain, or chained to an accepted issuer.

 VMC renewal risk window